|

 Analysis creates a Heat Transfer step by default for a

+new Thermal case.
 In a pure heat transfer analysis the temperature

 field is calculated without knowledge of the